M.H. Thamrin (Transjakarta)

 M.H.
 Thamrin (formerly Sarinah) is a Transjakarta bus rapid transit station located at M.H.
 Thamrin street, Jakarta, Indonesia which serves corridor 1.
 This station is named after Mohammad Husni Thamrin, one of the national heroes of Indonesia from Jakarta, hence the name of the street where this station is located.
 The station is planned to be connected with the adjacent Sarinah Building via pedestrian bridge.

 History

 This station was formerly named Sarinah because it is located at the front of Sarinah Building.
 The operational began on 15 January 2004, along with the soft launching of corridor 1.
-In 2014, the BRT station building was extended to enlarge its capacity, due to the increase of passenger density.
+In 2014, the BRT station building was extended to meet the increase of passenger occupancy, with the platform bays on each direction increased from three to six.